Altiecw/Processor-Cache-Simulator/README.md

-This is a simulator of a L1 and optional L2 cache in C++.
+This is a simulator of an L1 and optional L2 cache in C++.

-It reads through a trace fine containing tens of thousands of read and write commands for addresses standing in for blocks of data.
+It reads through a trace file containing tens of thousands of read and write commands for addresses standing in for blocks of data.
 The processor reads and writes based on the commands and whether or not the addresses are present within the caches.

 The simulator can take different cache sizes, block sizes, associations, and replacement and inlcusion policies.